 My work is on health systems and implementation research, using mixed-methods.
-My particular interest is in the design and evaluation of health systems strategies to ensure sustained access to essential medicines for chronic illness in low-income and conflict-affected settings.
+My particular interest is health system strategies to improve implementation of, and sustained access to, evidence-based health services, products, and technologies for chronic illness in low-resource and crisis-affected settings.

 Affiliations